Sieboldianus/beancount-hibiscus-importer/README.md

 - The Hibiscus H2 DB is opened in read-only mode.
 - Choose either `H2`, to query the Hibiscus database directly, or `RPC`, to query via the Hibiscus XML-RPC interface (see below)

+## Notes

+- Only one connection per H2DD is allowed.
+Close Hibiscus before importing to beancount from the H2DB
-**Not implemented**: If you use Hibiscus to categorize transactions, these categories are not yet used to categorize the second leg of beancount transactions (e.g. expense accounts).
+- **Not implemented**: If you use Hibiscus to categorize transactions, these categories are not yet used to categorize the second leg of beancount transactions (e.g. expense accounts).

-**Language conventions**: The code is primarily written in English.
+- **Language conventions**: The code is primarily written in English.
 All references to Hibiscus (e.g. H2 column names) are kept in German.

 ## XML-RPC